Khirbet Kerak: Khirbet Kerak pottery

 The basalt houses belong to the same phase as the Khirbet al-Kerak pottery, dated to the Early Bronze Age III.
 From the earliest phases, the settlement was protected from the south and west by a city wall (the north and east facing the Sea of Galilee).
 The wall consisted of three connecting parallel walls, forming a massive wall, 25 ft thick, built of mud-bricks.
 The gate was on the south and was built of basalt.
 Evidence of an urban, orthogonal layout was found, dating to the EB II, supporting the claim that the city was one of the regional urban centers of the period.

-A large (90×120 feet) building ("the circles building") was built in the EBIII, at the northern part of the tel.
+A large (90×120 feet) building ("the circles building") was built, though not completed in the EBII, at the northern part of the tell.
 Of this building only the basalt foundations of the walls remain, in the form of a pavement 30 ft wide.
-In this pavement, ten sunken large circles were found.
+In this pavement, seven sunken large circles were found.
 Each circle is intersected by two partition walls forming four compartments.
 In the courtyard were ovens in which Khirbet al-Kerak pottery was found.
 The building is generally identified as a public granary.
 At full capacity, the granary could hold an estimated 1700 tons of grain.

 Below this building, remains dated to both EB I(b) and EB II were found.
-At some point, the building was parceled out to various artisans during EB III––clearly not the original purpose for which the structure was built.
+At the beginning of EBIII, when signs of upheaval appear elsewhere at the site, the area was repurposed as a residential area.
+This change was marked by the appearance of Khirbet Kerak Ware marking the arrival of migrants to the site.

 New excavation at Tel Bet Yerah of layers associated with Khirbet Kerak Ware have been conducted in 2014 by R. Greenberg et al. In these contexts, significant discontinuity from the local tradition was found.
 This is showing influence from the world of Eastern Anatolia and the Upper Euphrates region.
 As a result, the introduction of Khirbet Kerak Ware in the Levant ca 2800 BCE is probable.
 It is further suggested that this provides evidence of kin-based group migration.